WOnder93/argon2/README.md

 This project is based on the [original source code](https://github.com/P-H-C/phc-winner-argon2) by the Argon2 authors.
 The goal of this project is to provide efficient Argon2 implementations for various HW architectures (x86, SSE, ARM, PowerPC, ...).

+For the x86_64 architecture, the library implements a simple CPU dispatch which automatically selects the best implementation based on CPU flags and quick benchmarks.

 # Building
 ## Using GNU autotools